Section I sets out how your data will be used if you apply for initiation, exaltation, joining or re-joining a Lodge or Chapter.

 - Sending communications which you are entitled to receive as a Mason;

 - Recording the progress of your career in Freemasonry;

 - If you resign or are expelled from membership, maintaining records to prevent you from improperly re-applying for membership; and

 - Maintaining records of your career in Freemasonry for archive and historical purposes.

 You may stop your data from being used for all purposes except 6. and 7. above by resigning from the United Grand Lodge of England and, if applicable, the Supreme Grand Chapter of Royal Arch Masons of England using the processes prescribed by their respective constitutions.
 If you resign or are expelled, personal data relating to your membership will normally be retained and processed by the United Grand Lodge of England for 100 years for purpose 6. and indefinitely for purpose 7.
 Other Masonic entities may also keep historic records, for example once you cease to be a member of a Lodge your personal details will remain in Lodge minute books which cover the period in which you were a subscribing member.

-Your data may also be used immediately after you resign from a Lodge or Chapter to contact you for the purposes of understanding why you resigned and if applicable to assist you in finding an appropriate Lodge to join.
+Your data may also be used within one year of your resignation from a Lodge or Chapter to contact you for the purposes of understanding why you resigned and if applicable to assist you in finding an appropriate Lodge or Chapter to join.